drewbpz3/odin-recipes/README.md

 But it’s important to keep in mind that this project is just to build your HTML chops; we will revisit this project in the future to style it up with CSS.

-I want to include the following: Multiple header sizes, links withing pages, lists of steps, lsits of ingredients, etc.
+I want to include the following: Multiple header sizes, links withing pages, lists of steps, lists of ingredients, etc. g